RAF Aptitude Test (DAA) Practice & Guide (2026)

 ⭐️ Royal Navy DAA: While the DAA is primarily used as the entry exam for the RAF, you'll also come across it when applying for the Royal Navy.
 Our all-inclusive DAA PrepPack prepares you for all versions of the DAA, no matter if you're applying to the Royal Air Force or the Royal Navy.

-What Is The RAF Aptitude Test?
+What Is The RAF Defence Aptitude Assessment (DAA)?

 The RAF Defence Aptitude Assessment (DAA) is a computer-based cognitive test used to determine your suitability for specific airmen and non-officer roles within the Royal Air Force.

-It consists of six individually timed sections assessing areas such as verbal reasoning, numerical ability, work rate, spatial awareness, mechanical comprehension, and electrical comprehension.
 While the core sections are standard for all candidates, the number of questions in each section can vary slightly depending on the role applied for.
 Overall, candidates typically complete around 100 - 110 multiple-choice questions in approximately 70 minutes.

 Below, you can find a breakdown of the 6 individual DAA sections and what each one measures.